The Best Porsche Cayenne Model Years & Variants Ever Produced

 Introduced in 2002 at the Paris Motor Show, the Cayenne marked a significant shift from Porsche's traditional sports car formula.
 The groundbreaking Cayenne was the brand's first-ever SUV, born out of an urgent need to diversify the carmaker's product range and secure its future.

-Our picks for the best Cayenne model years are subjective and influenced by various factors, including overall reliability, expert forum reviews, model lineups and available technological features.
+Our picks for the best Cayenne model years are subjective and influenced by various factors, including overall reliability, expert forum reviews, member feedback, model lineups and available technological features.

 2008 Porsche Cayenne